 Now that you’ve got your brand look and voice all mapped out in your brand guidelines, boost your consistency even more by switching to cloud-based guidelines.
 Most companies rely on PDFs to share their guidelines with internal and external teams, but only about a quarter of organizations have guides that are easy to find.

-With our cloud-based Style Guide, everyone has easy access to the latest and greatest brand information.
+With a style guide, everyone has easy access to the latest and greatest brand information.
 You can rest easy knowing that your carefully curated brand voice will maintain consistency across all your communication channels.